FyraLabs/outflow/README.md

 ### Discord RPC integration

-Forward gamepad input from Wine applications to Discord RPC, as if Discord was running inside Wine itself
+Forward presence data from a Wine application to Discord using a named pipe and Unix socket.

 ```bash
 wine outflow.exe --create-pipe --pipe "\\.\pipe\discord-rpc-0" --socket "/run/user/1000/discord-rpc-0" # Assuming your UID is 1000